crate/crate-tutorials/docs/basic/index.rst

 ..
 TIP::

-    If this command aborts with an error, please consult the :ref:`Docker troubleshooting guide <crate-howtos:docker-troubleshooting>`.
+    If this command aborts with an error, please consult the :ref:`Docker troubleshooting guide <docker-troubleshooting>`.
 You are also
-    welcome learn more about :ref:`crate-howtos:resource_constraints` with respect to running CrateDB within containers.
+    welcome learn more about :ref:`resource_constraints` with respect to running CrateDB within containers.

 ..
 CAUTION::